ngs-doo/TemplaterExamples/Intermediate/Formulas/Readme.md

 Merge cell require at least two cells to be defined.
 Therefore template contains tag `[[groups.description]]` across two cells so that it's not duplicated on resize, but rather stretched.

+### References to "removed" sheet

+Sheet can be removed with a resize(tags, 0) when tag is located within a sheet tab or it has special :sheet or :page metadata.
+Still, formulas referencing that sheet will continue working, as sheet is not really removed, just special very hidden visibility is set on it.